 Online through Race Roster.
 Paper forms are available only at Runners’ Choice, 55 Erb.
 St. E. Waterloo, and are accepted until October 2, 2019 at 7:00 p.m.

 No refunds or deferrals.
-Entries can be transferred through Race Roster for a $7.50 fee until the transfer deadline of September 22 at midnight.
+Entries can be transferred through Race Roster for a $7.50 fee until the online transfer deadline of September 22 at midnight.
 After then, entries can be transferred in-person only at kit pickup, with a $15 late transfer fee.

 Kit pickups and race weekend registration